-- 1. Do one of the following: - In the toolbar below the Camera view, click on the Show Alignment Guide button to toggle it on or off. - In the top menu, select View > Alignment Guides > Show Alignment Guides to toggle it on or off.
+- 1. Do one of the following: - In the Alignment Guides toolbar, click on the Show Alignment Guide button to toggle it on or off. - In the top menu, select View > Alignment Guides > Show Alignment Guides to toggle the option on or off. - In the toolbar below the Camera View, click on the Show Alignment Guide button to toggle it on or off.